ULHPC/tutorials/tools/conda/README.md

 ```
 along side packages installed by `micromamba`.
 As a results, 'system-wide' installations with `pip` inside a Conda environment do not interfere with system packages.

-!!! warning "Do not install packages in Conda environments with pip as a user"
-    User installed packages (e.g.`pip install --user --upgrade mkdocs-minify-plugin`) are installed in the same directory for all environments, typically in `~/.local/`, and can interfere with other versions of the same package installed from other Conda environments.
+**Do not install packages in Conda environments with pip as a user:** User installed packages (e.g.`pip install --user --upgrade mkdocs-minify-plugin`) are installed in the same directory for all environments, typically in `~/.local/`, and can interfere with other versions of the same package installed from other Conda environments.

 #### Pkg